It affects approximately a third of women, and is more likely to as you get older.

 - getting older.

-If you’re struggling with incontinence, you shouldn’t feel embarrassed to see a GP – it’s a very common problem that can affect your everyday life.
+If you’re struggling with incontinence, you shouldn’t feel embarrassed to speak to a GP – it’s a very common problem that can affect your everyday life.

 It can be useful to keep a diary of your symptoms in the lead up to your appointment.